-I have assumed administration expenses at a fixed dollar amount of \$1.3 million per annum to reflect current actual administration fees arrangements as advised by Aware Super.
-I further note that the Trustee may want to review these expenses to accommodate the additional operation of the Challenger Life annuity policy, but for the purposes of this investigation I have assumed they remain at \$1.3 million per annum with no indexation.
-The assumed administration expenses at the 30 June 2022 actuarial investigation was a fixed dollar amount of \$1.4 million per annum with no indexation.
+I have assumed administration expenses at a fixed dollar amount of \$1.5 million per annum with no indexation to reflect current actual administration fees arrangements as advised by Aware Super.
+The assumed administration expenses at the 30 June 2023 actuarial investigation was a fixed dollar amount of \$1.3 million per annum with no indexation.